radu-dogaru/Super_Fast_Vector_Classifier/README.md

 Radu Dogaru, Ioana Dogaru, "Optimized Super Fast Support Vector Classifiers Using Python and Acceleration of RBF Computations",  (2018) ;
 https://ieeexplore.ieee.org/document/8484742

+Please cite the above article when using this code.

 FEATURES:
 There is no learning in the output layer, only a relatively fast selection of support vectors in a RBF-layer optimized for speed.
 Faster than SVM, particulary for large dataset.
 Unlike SVM the "training" (vector support selection) time is almost linear